AVSanjay-12/SplitWise/README.md

-Yes.
-At this stage I would not implement unit tests.
-It's a conscious engineering trade-off, not a shortcut.
-Your project already demonstrates service-layer logic, Spring Security, Redis, Flyway, Docker, and deployment.
-Integration tests are the more valuable signal for a backend project like this because they verify the complete request flow instead of isolated methods.

-Below is a README that's suitable for GitHub and aligned with what you've actually built.

 # Splitwise Backend

 A production-style Splitwise-inspired backend built with Spring Boot, PostgreSQL, and Redis.
 The application supports expense sharing with multiple split strategies, JWT authentication, group-based authorization, settlements, Redis caching, and distributed rate limiting.